mairadhwa/AI-MIL/README.md

 # AI Detective Treasure

-A browser-based Media & Information Literacy (MIL) party game, built for UNESCO MIL Hackathon.
+A browser based Media & Information Literacy (MIL) party game, built for UNESCO MIL Hackathon.
 Spin the wheel, land on a topic, and put your AI-detective skills to the test with your friends.

-No build step, no dependencies, no backend — just static HTML/CSS/JS, ready for GitHub Pages.

 ## How it works